gregothebyteknight/mirror/README.md

 Here the **two approaches** will be used:
 - Deriving parameters from the **equation** $\int_{R=r}^{\infty}\frac{1}{R}\frac{r}{\sqrt{R^2-r^2}}\gamma(\alpha,\beta)dR=\gamma'(\alpha',\beta')$
 - Using **assumption**: $r\sim \gamma'(f(\alpha), g(\beta))$

+Since the analytical computation of parameters is too complex, we got use of regression model to assess parameters of spheres' radii distribution

 #### Using Assumptions
 $$
 \left\{\begin{matrix}